-The Regional Electronic Academic Communications Highway, or REACH Distance Learning Center, is responsible for coordination and deployment of quality distance education through the use of the most advanced and efficient learning technologies available.
-In a continuing effort to educate those who integrate technology into their teaching, REACH works with faculty to design, develop, deliver and support undergraduate and graduate courses for more flexible delivery to learners of UT of the Permian Basin.
+The FalconOnline Learning Center is responsible for coordination and deployment of quality distance education through the use of the most advanced and efficient learning technologies available.
+In a continuing effort to educate those who integrate technology into their teaching, FalconOnline works with faculty to design, develop, deliver, and support undergraduate and graduate courses for more flexible delivery to learners of UT Permian Basin.
 The Center's services include training and support for face-to-face sessions, online learning, and blended models.
-REACH promotes distance education initiatives to exchange online courses and programs with other UT System component institutions through the UT Online Consortium.
-Course information is on the REACH Distance Learning Center homepage at www.utpb.edu/online/reach
+The Center promotes distance education initiatives to exchange online courses and programs with other UT System component institutions through the UT Online Consortium (UTOC).